 GeneCards Summary for PKD1 Gene

-PKD1 (Polycystic Kidney Disease 1 (Autosomal Dominant)) is a Protein Coding gene.
-Diseases associated with PKD1 include polycystic kidney disease, adult type i and autosomal dominant polycystic kidney disease type 1 with tuberous sclerosis.
-Among its related pathways are Phospholipase-C Pathway and Organelle biogenesis and maintenance.
+PKD1 (Polycystin 1, Transient Receptor Potential Channel Interacting) is a Protein Coding gene.
+Diseases associated with PKD1 include Polycystic Kidney Disease, Adult Type I and Polycystic Kidney Disease 1, Autosomal Dominant.
+Among its related pathways are Cargo trafficking to the periciliary membrane and Organelle biogenesis and maintenance.
 GO annotations related to this gene include protein kinase binding and protein domain specific binding.
 An important paralog of this gene is PKD1L1.

 UniProtKB/Swiss-Prot for PKD1 Gene

 Involved in renal tubulogenesis (PubMed:12482949).
 Involved in fluid-flow mechanosensation by the primary cilium in renal epithelium (By similarity).
 Acts as a regulator of cilium length, together with PKD2 (By similarity).
 The dynamic control of cilium length is essential in the regulation of mechanotransductive signaling (By similarity).
 The cilium length response creates a negative feedback loop whereby fluid shear-mediated deflection of the primary cilium, which decreases intracellular cAMP, leads to cilium shortening and thus decreases flow-induced signaling (By similarity).
 May be an ion-channel regulator.
 Involved in adhesive protein-protein and protein-carbohydrate interactions.